christophersbarrett/mulberry-wiki/Page-Templates.md

 Mulberry can create the YAML skeleton for a new template for you:

-    mulberry create_template BasicPageTemplate
+    mulberry create_template my-template

-This will create a file `ImageGallery.yml` in your project's templates directory.
+This will create a file `my-template.yml` in your project's templates directory.

 A template consists of one or more screens; each screen contains one or more